This is my first year living without you. I knew it would be hard, but I didn’t know it would be this hard.

 It hurts unbelievably to think that my youngest kids won’t remember you.
 But I promise you this, Dad—they will know you.
-They will see pictures and hear stories and know what a great man you were.
+They will see pictures and hear stories and know what an amazing dad and great man you were.
+They will see the legacy you left.
 I will make sure of it.

 Not a day, or hardly even a minute, goes by that I don’t think of you.
-I talk to you all the time and I still know what you would say in response.
+I talk to you all the time, and I still know what you would say in response.
 I’m scared to lose that.
 I don’t want to forget what your big bear hugs felt like or the way you smelled.
-Those are things pictures and videos just can’t capture.
+Those are memories of my father that pictures and videos just can’t capture.

 People say it gets easier, and maybe it does.
-The hurt never really goes away, but you learn to live with it.
+The hurt, those feelings of loss, never really go away, but you learn to live with it.
 Death becomes a way of life.

 But when I hear one of your favorite songs, or feel the urge to pick up the phone and call you—that’s when it hits me.